 The daughter of a painter and an architect, Atkinson developed an early interest the arts that has become a lifelong passion.
 She has studied with renowned artists such as Manuel Arrieta and Alicia Leyva in Mexico, and Arthur Turner and others, at the Glassell School of Art, the Houston Art League and the Watercolor Society of Texas.

 As a visual artist, Atkinson is known primarily for her abstract watercolor compositions.
-Her work has been juried and shown throughout the United States and Mexico, and is held in dozens of private collections internationally .
+Her work has been selected for juried exhibitions throughout the United States and Mexico, and is held in dozens of private collections internationally.

 Atkinson currently lives and works in Houston, where she is also the owner and artistic director of Serrano Gallery.